Pray4Lovee/pezkuwi-sdk/substrate/frame/staking-async/runtimes/papi-tests/README.md

 A lot more is in the runtime, and can be eventually removed.

-Note that the parachain runtime also contains a `pallet-session` that works with `pallet-collator-selection` for the PARACHAIN block author selection.
+Note that the teyrchain runtime also contains a `pallet-session` that works with `pallet-collator-selection` for the TEYRCHAIN block author selection.

-The counterpart `rc` runtime is a relay chain that is meant to host the parachain.
+The counterpart `rc` runtime is a relay chain that is meant to host the teyrchain.
 It contains:

 - `pallet-staking-async-ah-client`
 - `pallet-session`